mdn/content/files/en-us/web/api/htmlcanvaselement/getcontext/index.md

     2d context attributes:

     - `alpha`
-      - : Boolean that indicates if the canvas contains an alpha channel.
+      - : A boolean value that indicates if the canvas contains an alpha channel.
 If set to `false`, the browser now knows that the backdrop is always opaque, which can speed up drawing of transparent content and images.
     - `desynchronized`
-      - : Boolean that hints the user agent to reduce the latency by desynchronizing the canvas paint cycle from the event loop
+      - : A boolean value that hints the user agent to reduce the latency by desynchronizing the canvas paint cycle from the event loop
     - `willReadFrequently`
-      - : Boolean that indicates whether
-        or not a lot of read-back operations are planned.
+      - : A boolean value that indicates whether or not a lot of read-back operations are planned.
 This will force the use of a software (instead of hardware accelerated) 2D canvas and can save memory when calling {{domxref("CanvasRenderingContext2D.getImageData", "getImageData()")}}